 NMH also purchases goods and services from entities controlled, significantly influenced, or jointly controlled by the Crown.
-Purchases from these government-related entities for the year ended 30 June 2019 totalled \$2.8 million (2018: \$2.1 million).
-These purchases included the purchase of electricity from Genesis Energy, air travel from Air New Zealand, and energy from Solid Energy.
+Purchases from these government-related entities for the year ended 30 June 2020 totalled \$3.6 million (2019: \$2.8 million).
+These purchases included the purchase of electricity from Meridian Energy and air travel from Air New Zealand.